CSken/4337-Project-1/devlog.md

 10/25/2025 12:00 AM
 Implemented negation and reworked parsing for whitespaces.
 However, having trouble with referential history suddenly.
 Will work on quick fix.

+10/25/2025 1:30 PM
+As I was reworking parsing and tokenizing for whitespace along with negation, I had worked almost everything working.
+However, I did not commit my changes as there were slight issues when parsing whitespace with $ as input.
+As I was fixing it, I ran into I caused issues at a broader scale, so I rushed to undo changes up to a certain point at 12:00 AM to submit.
+Now I have these features all fixed in the most recent commmit and the program should work as intended.